shikha1149myprojects/Shikha-Mehta-Portfolio/README.md

 ## Objective

-My journey in Information Technology and Security has led me to develop a passion for Cybersecurity, and I am now eager to transition into this field, specifically aiming to work in roles like SOC Analyst, Penetration Testing, Data Security, and Technical Support
+My journey in Information Technology and Security has led me to develop a passion for Cybersecurity, and I am now eager to transition into this field, specifically aiming to work in roles like SOC Analyst, Penetration Testing, System Administrator, or Technical Support.

 ## Skills